 Documenting Wildlife in the Path of the Border Wall

 Sky Island Alliance’s binational Border Wildlife Study documents the remarkable diversity of wildlife species under imminent threat from active border wall construction between Arizona and Mexico.
-Established in March 2020 in partnership with Naturalia, our camera array has collected over 12,000 wildlife photographs and documented 106 species in the path of the border wall in the first year of the study.
+Established in partnership with Naturalia, our camera array has collected over 12,000 wildlife photographs and documented over 106 species in the path of the border wall since its launch in March 2020.

-Border wall construction is bisecting one of the most rugged and wild stretches of wildlife habitat on the U.S.-Mexico border—threatening to stop animals in their tracks in the most biodiverse region in inland North America.
-Because dozens of federal laws (including the Endangered Species Act and National Environmental Protection Act) have been waived in the last year, border wall construction of 30-foot-tall steel walls are now rising in sensitive areas that support local wildlife and springs.
+Border wall construction has bisected one of the most rugged and wild stretches of wildlife habitat on the U.S.-Mexico border—threatening to stop animals in their tracks in the most biodiverse region in inland North America.
+Because dozens of federal laws (including the Endangered Species Act and National Environmental Protection Act) have been waived since 2019, border wall construction of 30-foot-tall steel walls have risen in sensitive areas that support local wildlife and springs.

 In July 2020, wall construction began across the southern end of the Huachuca Mountains, located 70 miles southeast of Tucson, AZ and at the southern terminus of the Arizona Trail.
-Later that year and into early 2021, wall construction and new border roads rapidly approach our study site—critical territory for jaguars, mountain lion, ocelots (whose reintroduction to the US is a focus of binational conservation efforts), pronghorn, black bear, elf owls, box turtles, and dozens of species of butterfly.
+Later that year and into early 2021, wall construction and new border roads rapidly approached our study site—critical territory for jaguars, mountain lion, ocelots (whose reintroduction to the US is a focus of binational conservation efforts), pronghorn, black bear, elf owls, box turtles, and dozens of species of butterfly.

 From October 2020 through January 2021, we witnessed construction, water pumping, and increased road traffic on the eastern and western sides of the Huachuca Mountains.
 Sky Island Alliance continues to document which species live in the heart of the Sky Island region — and advocate for the removal of border wall in critical areas — before the wall completely severs the landscape.